NeCTAR-RC/nectar-training/package10/sections/managingInstance.markdown

 *Prerequisite*: You need to have installed the *python-openstackclient* using the instructions given earlier.
 You should also be familiar with the terminology and concepts involved for launching an instance, as described in [Module 7][ModDoc7].
 You also must have *sourced* your OpenStack RC file on the command line you are using, as described [earlier in this module](openStackClients.html).

+{% BgBox info %}
+{% include /docLinks.markdown %}
+Before the **openstack** client was introduced, managing compute services was done with the **nova** command, so you may still find references to it on the Internet.
+While you still can use *nova*, in this tutorial we stick to the more uniform and intuitive *openstack* client, which works very similar to the *nova* command.
+For more details, refer to the [official OpenStack nova][OpenStackNova] documentation.
+{% endBgBox %}

 You may display information about all the instances you are running: